ababic/django-cogwheels/README.rst

         ...

         class MyAppSettingsHelper(BaseAppSettingsHelper):
-            prefix = 'CUSTOM'  # No need to add the trailing underscore
+            prefix = 'CUSTOM'  # No need for a trailing underscore here

         ...